Covid variants behind rise in infections across the UK

 “I am not sure how high the number of people in hospital because of Covid or deaths where Covid appears on the death certificate will go, but I think it likely – but not certain – that these will fall below what was seen after previous waves.”

-Official data shows that the number of people in hospital in England who have tested positive for Covid-19 stood at 11,878 on July 7, up 33% week on week.
+Official data shows that the number of people in hospital in England who have tested positive for Covid-19 currently stands at 12,283, up 31% week on week.

-Those with Covid symptoms serious enough to require mechanical ventilator beds stood at 232 on July 7, up 10% week on week and the highest number for two months but far below previous pandemic peaks.
+Patient numbers are nearing the peak reached during the BA.2 wave of infections earlier this year, but are still well below levels seen in the first year of the pandemic.

+Mark Woolhouse, professor of infectious disease epidemiology at the University of Edinburgh, said the UK was now in “a substantial wave of infection” which underlines that coronavirus “is not just a problem in winter”.

 Register for free to continue reading